skip to main content

 It’s common for payday lenders to use the term “cash advance” when referring to their loans.
 A credit card cash advance and a cash advance issued by a payday lender are two different types of loans.
 Payday loans generally range from $50-$1,000 and have triple-digit interest rates.
 The loan terms for a payday loan are much shorter than a credit card cash advance, as they need to be paid back by your next payday.

-Cash advances are not the same as credit card transactions, even though you use a credit card to take one out.
+Cash advances are not the same as credit card transactions even though you use a credit card to take one out.
+They are more expensive than regular charges on your credit card, and come with higher interest rates than normal transactions.

-Advances also don’t earn you points or rewards, a perk that many credit cards offer when you make a purchase.
+Cash advances also don’t earn you points or rewards, a perk that many credit cards offer when you make a purchase.

 Additionally, using your credit card to withdraw money is not the same as using your debit card to withdraw cash.
-When you withdraw cash with a debit card, it’s money that already belongs to you, while a cash advance is not money coming from your bank account.
+When you withdraw cash with a debit card, it’s money that already belongs to you, while a cash advance is not money from your bank account.

 Where can you get a cash advance?